WASdev/ci.docker/websphere-liberty/static-topology/gen-plugin-cfg/README.md

 ## Usage

-Once the extended image is running, the plug-in configuration can be generated using the following command:
+To generate the plug-in configuration file by using the extended image that you create, use the following command when the image is running.

    ```bash
    docker exec <container-name> /opt/ibm/wlp/bin/GenPluginCfg.sh \
      --installDir=<PATH_TO_WLP> --userDir=<PATH_TO_USR> --serverName=<SERVERNAME>
    ```

-The plug-in configuration file is written to `<PATH_TO_USR>/servers/<SERVERNAME>/plugin-cfg.xml`.
+The plug-in configuration file is written to the following path:
+`<PATH_TO_USR>/servers/<SERVERNAME>/plugin-cfg.xml`.

 Note that the hostname and ports in the generated file will reflect those inside the container.
 These may need updating to reflect the values exposed externally and accessible by the web server.

-For the `websphere-liberty` image on Docker Hub, the command would be as follows:
+To generate the plug-in configuration file having extended the image on Docker Hub, use the following command:

    ```bash
    docker exec <container-name> /opt/ibm/wlp/bin/GenPluginCfg.sh \